ReeceGoding/Frustration-One-Year-With-R/README.md

     ```

     In theory, I should note that `[` and `[[` are also S3 generics and
     therefore should share this issue.
-In practice, I rarely notice such
+Aside from the `drop` issues
-    misbehaviour.
+    above, I rarely notice such misbehaviour in practice.

 -   Consistency aside, partial matching is inherently dangerous.
     `data$Pen` might give the `Penetration` column if you forgot that